Overdevelopment in the Heart of Pacific Beach

 • Location: Mid-block in a quiet, residential neighborhood

-• Parking Impact: Insufficient off-street parking raises concerns about spillover congestion
+• Parking Impact: Insufficient off-street parking with only 69 parking spaces and raises concerns about spillover congestion.

 • Scale: Out of character with surrounding homes and neighborhood form